-DC18.1 Conservation Areas - It is considered that the proposal would maintain the character and appearance of the nearby Castlefield Conservation Area.
-This is discussed in more detail later in the report.
+DC18.1 Conservation Areas - It is considered that the proposal would have an impact on the character and appearance of the nearby Castlefield Conservation Area and this is discussed in more detail later in the report.

 DC19.1 Listed Buildings - It is considered that the proposal would not have a detrimental impact on the settings of the nearby listed buildings.
 This is discussed in more detail later in the report.